enkidevs/curriculum/coding-intro/core/functions/README.md

 name: Functions

-description: Split your code by functionality.
+description: Create commands for the computer.

 aspects:
   - introduction